wavemaker/docs/learn/react-native/integrating-secure-store.md

 ### Delete a Key-Value pair

-To delete data from the SecureStore in React Native, you can use the appropriate method provided by the secure store library you are using.
-Here's an example using the Expo SecureStore API:
+Like storing and retrival APIs we also have methods for deleting data from the SecureStore.
+Follow the example below for deleting data from SecureStore:

 ```javascript
 const deleteData = async () => {